cloudmesh-community/fa18-523-60/project-report/report.md

 methods to complete the data analysis and draw insights from the dataset.

+1. Cloud and MongoDB set up
+   The first step is create the stable infrastructure to perform analysis.
+   This methods involves creating the cloud VM's , use bash shell scripts to installations.
+Testing the MongoDB connectivity from various machine to the cloud instance.
+Create and prepare the architecture diagram.

-1. Exploratory Analysis and Visualization.
+2. Exploratory Analysis and Visualization.

    Data Visualizations that let you discover trends or patterns in a data set are called Exploratory Data analysis.Once the data